 As well as the usual payment methods, there are also a few different options available to mobile users including paying by phone bill or SMS.
 This is very handy if you’re mostly playing on your mobile and you want a quick and easy way to get money into your account.
 Mobile phone payment is very popular with UK players and it’s easy to see why!

-mFortune is one mobile casino that lets you deposit by phone bill, as does Bet365.
+mFortune is one mobile casino that lets you deposit by phone bill.
 It’s really very simple to use, I’ve done it plenty of times myself.
 You make a deposit to the casino through the phone bill paying service (Payforit), and the money will either come directly out of your prepaid credit or the fee will appear on your phone bill at the end of the month.

 Payforit is great because it doesn’t involve handing over your credit card or bank details to an unknown casino provider.
 Once it’s set up it’s really quick and easy to use, so you don’t have to interrupt the flow of your play.